Dale Mabry Field: World War II

 In 1940 U.S. Senator Claude Pepper and Florida Governor Spessard Holland influenced the Army to make Dale Mabry Field a United States Army Air Forces airfield.
 In October 1940 military activity began with the construction of a railroad siding and drainage improvements to overcome the swamp conditions.
 Hundreds of laborers began clearing swampland for temporary quarters for Dale Mabry Army Air Base.
 The need to train pilots prompted the federal government to set a 90-day completion deadline.
 It was used as a fighter training base by III Fighter Command, Third Air Force during the war.
 In 1945 it was assigned a work detachment of some 126 German prisoners of war as an annex of Camp Gordon Johnston, a larger regional prison camp.

 Eastern Airlines and National Airlines continued to use Mabry, but like other civil airports, Mabry was closed to general aviation during World War II.
 The air base was deactivated in 1945.

 Postwar use

 After the war, the barracks on the field were used by male students (mostly veterans) attending the Florida State College for Women under a program called the "Tallahassee Branch of the University of Florida" (TBUF).
 In 1947 the Florida State College for Women became the coeducational Florida State University.
 The TBUF program was then discontinued.
 The areas of Dale Mabry Field used by these students were called "West Campus".

 The airport was the airline airport for Tallahassee in the 1940s and 1950s, but the encroachment of the urban area led to the need for a new airport.
-Tallahassee Regional Airport opened in 1961, and Dale Mabry Field was closed.
+Tallahassee Municipal Airport opened in 1961, and Dale Mabry Field was closed.